ewaldmire/ascender/docs/websockets.md

 <img src="img/websockets-old.png">

-Consider a Kubernetes deployment of climber.
+Consider a Kubernetes deployment of ascender.
 Before the web task split, each pod had a web container, a task container, and a redis container (and possibly others, not relevant here).
 A daemon existed called `wsbroadcast` which lived in the web container and ran once within each pod.
 When a websocket message was emitted